How to Make Stinging Nettle Spaetzle

 So, handle them with gloves and/or tongs!

 We love stinging nettles for their delicate, green taste.
 In fact, they can be prepared much like spinach.
 However, stinging nettles are very healthy!
-They are high in vitamin A. They have more protein than kale and off the charts high in calcium.
+They are high in vitamin A. They have more protein than kale and are off the charts high in calcium.

 Detoxifying and anti-inflammatory, the stinging nettle really is a superfood!